App1ejuic3/LUT_work/README.md

 **1. Ontology Querying (`onto_snomed.py`, `onto_uberon.py`)**
 Each script queries the [EBI OLS4 REST API](https://www.ebi.ac.uk/ols4/) to retrieve structured metadata for a list of white matter tract term IDs.
 For each term, the pipeline resolves the ID to an IRI, then retrieves the label, ontology ID, synonyms, textual definitions, and both incoming and outgoing ontological relationships via graph traversal.
 Results are saved as flat CSVs.

 Note: SNOMED CT is licensing-restricted on the public EBI OLS4 server.
 The script handles 403 and 404 responses gracefully, falling back to direct IRI construction using the standard `http://snomed.info/id/{term_id}` format when API search fails.
-No API key is required.

 **2. Schema Merging and Normalization (`join_LUT.py`)**
 The SNOMED and UBERON output tables are merged into a unified schema using pandas.
 A regex-based label normalization function strips SNOMED's verbose clinical prefixes and suffixes ("Structure of", "of brain", "(body structure)") so that labels from both ontologies can be matched on a shared `clean_label` primary key via an outer join.
 This join strategy preserves all records from both ontologies, including tracts with coverage in only one source.
 Synonym data distributed across three columns is consolidated into a single unified `synonyms` field.